 In general, Dr. Melton’s approach to design of policy and practice has been to embed assistance “naturally” within primary community institutions, ideally in ways that they fulfill an ethical maxim that “people shouldn’t have to ask.”
 He was co-principal investigator of the early community trials of multisystemic treatment, an intensive home- and community-based approach to treatment of children and adolescents with conduct disorders, and his work led to the development of statewide school-based mental health services in South Carolina and the introduction of a legislative package for reform of child and family services in Nebraska.
 Strong Communities took the approach farther by its reliance on thousands of volunteers and hundreds of community organizations, such as churches and fire departments.

 As described in his edited book Reforming the Law (the product of a study group for the Society for Research in Child Development), Dr. Melton has given particular attention to the diffusion of information in ways that it reaches intended consumers and that it can be used easily by them.
 Dr. Melton's work has been cited by U.S. courts at all levels, and he formerly led a regular congressional briefing series.
 For several years, he also produced and hosted an award-winning weekly segment on South Carolina public radio.
-He also initiated “magazine” sections in the academic journals that he co-edits, and he organized the annual Greenville Family Symposium from its inception in 2013.
+He also initiated “magazine” sections in the academic journals that he co-edits, and he organized the annual Greenville Family Symposium from its inception in 2009 until 2013.

 Educated as a clinical-child and community psychologist, Dr. Melton received his BA with high distinction from the University of Virginia and his MA and PhD from Boston University.
 At various universities, he has taught or held faculty appointments not only in psychology but also in childhood studies, counselor education, family and community studies, law, pediatrics, psychiatry, public affairs, public health, religious studies, sociology, special education, and women’s studies, and his scholarship extends into political theory and political science, especially in relation to studies of democracy and democratic socialization.